ibm-cloud-docs/vmwaresolutions/vcenter/vrw-addingviewingclusters.md

 You can add your own clusters to VMware® Regulated Workloads instances to expand the compute and storage capacity.
 Within a cluster, you can manage VMware vSphere® ESXi™ servers for better resource allocation and high availability.
 When no longer needed, delete the added clusters from your instances.

-The procedures to add, view, and delete clusters for VMware Regulated Workloads instances are similar to those of VMware vCenter Server® instances.
+The procedures to add, view, and delete clusters for VMware Regulated Workloads instances are similar to the ones for VMware vCenter Server® instances.
 For more information, see the following topics:
 * [Adding clusters to vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingclusters)
 * [Viewing clusters in vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewingclusters)
 * [Deleting clusters from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingclusters)